-N. W it are the effects of economic factors (e.g., income) on health and wellbeing Positive Effects: Negative Effects: Physical Better financial resources can result in good housing conditions and healthy diet Manual jobs may improve muscle tone and stamina.
+(-3,, -, -, -, -, -, -, -, -, -, -, -, -, -, Positive Effects: Negative Effects: Physical Better financial resources can result in good housing conditions and healthy diet Manual jobs may improve muscle tone and stamina.
 Low wages can affect diet ad housing, leading to poor health.
 Manual jobs can cause muscular and skeletal problems Desk jobs lead to less activity and weight gain.
-Intellectua Better financial resources can result in more leisure time for intellectual activities Work, education or training helps to develop problem solving and thinking skills Some people work very long hours to improve their financial position, leading to less leisure time and reduced learning opportunities.
+Intellectual Better financial resources can result in more leisure time for intellectual activities Work, education or training helps to develop problem solving and thinking skills Some people work very long hours to improve their financial position, leading to less leisure time and reduced learning opportunities.
 Being unemployed can result in poor mental health.
 Emotional A well-paid job gives a feeling of security.
 Being financially secure promotes positive self-concept Financial worried can result in stress and breakdown of relationships.
 Unemployment or low-status work can lead to low self-concept Social Better financial resources provide opportunities for socialising.
 Work gives opportunities for socialising with colleagues.
 Lack of financial resources reduces opportunities for socialising.
-Unemployment reduces opportunities for relationships, leading to social isolation. О. What are the effects of expected life of events on health and wellbeing Life event Positive Effects: Negative Effects: Starting school, college or uni Build new relationships Extend knowledge and learning Develop new skills Improve confidence Anxiety about new routines and meeting new people Insecurity about leaving parents and other families Start a new job or Develop independence Improve thought processes Stress about learning new skills and routines
+Unemployment reduces opportunities for relationships, leading to social isolation.
+0. What are the effects of expected life events on health and wellbeing Life event Positive Effects: Negative Effects: Starting school, college or uni Build new relationships Extend knowledge and learning Develop new skills Improve confidence Anxiety about new routines and meeting new people Insecurity about leaving parents and other families Start a new job or career Develop independenceImprove thought processesImprove self-concept Stress about learning new skills and routines Anxiety about meeting new people